 * Click here for rating key

-Arcadia Restaurant Review: Don’t be confused when you see Braveheart Beef emblazoned on the black awnings of this hotspot popularized by Daniel Day-Lewis’ popping in for lunch while portraying Lincoln in the Steven Spielberg blockbuster.
+THIS RESTAURANT IS CLOSED Arcadia Restaurant Review: Don’t be confused when you see Braveheart Beef emblazoned on the black awnings of this hotspot popularized by Daniel Day-Lewis’ popping in for lunch while portraying Lincoln in the Steven Spielberg blockbuster.
 It’s not Arcadia being two-faced about its name, but one of owner John Van Peppen’s star commodities.
 The Fleming’s Prime Steakhouse & Wine Bar veteran became a fan of the boutique beef and practically created a restaurant around it.
 The brand features in brunch’s Arcadia Benedict and dinner’s house-aged, 12-ounce strip steak and 22-ounce bone-in cowboy cut (each served with a choice of compound butter such as port wine/shallot or garlic/parsley) as well as a tenderloin.
 But there are plenty of non-beefy options, such as lobster potpie, pork osso buco and vegetarian lasagna at dinner.
 Lunch could lead to salmon salad, a Rappahannock oyster po’ boy or roasted turkey-and-melted Brie with house-made peach chutney.
 Consider Virginia State Fair blue ribbon lemon chess pie for dessert.
 You’ll feel history in this linen-draped setting, what with renovated wood floors and a high, pressed-tin ceiling.